 - If you have a grievance, you can file your grievance verbally or in writing to Administration at 632-5001 (1125 Madison, Jefferson City, MO 65101).
 You may also contact the Missouri Health Facilities Regulation office at (573) 751-6303 (920 Wildwood, Jefferson City, MO 65109).

 - If you have a concern about patient care and safety that the organization has not addressed, you may contact The Joint Commission at www.jointcommission.org or phone 630/792-5000.

 - Patients and their families, as appropriate have the responsibility to provide, to the best of their knowledge, accurate and complete information about present complaints, past illnesses, hospitalization, medications and other matters relating to their health.
 They have the responsibility to report unexpected changes in their condition to the responsible practitioner.
 Patients and their families are asked to report concerns about safety to their caregiver.
 They can help the hospital by providing feedback about service needs and expectations.

 - Patients and their families are responsible for making it known whether they clearly comprehend a contemplated course of action, what is expected of them, and their ability to follow the proposed plan of care.

 - Patients and their families are responsible for following the treatment plan recommended by the practitioner primarily responsible for their care.
-This may include following the instructions of nurses and allied health personnel as they carry out the coordinated plan of care, implement the responsible practitioner's orders, and enforce the applicable medical center rules and regulations.
+This may include following the instructions of nurses and allied health personnel as they carry out the coordinated plan of care and implement the responsible practitioner's orders, and as they enforce the applicable medical center rules and regulations.